 What Is Arbitration?

-Arbitration is when court is avoided, but a panel oversees the proceedings and deals with the decision and settlement to be awarded.
-This can happen in more serious situation that do not require court, but are above mediation.
-The results here are binding for both parties and both sides must keep to the decision of the panel.
-If the decision and settlement are not respected by either or both side of the conflict, it may then be brought to court to force either or both side to comply or give a brand new judgment which will most likely be much more severe and/or expensive.
-Arbitration is often related to business disputes and has an arbitrator or a panel of them that are on neither sides.
+Arbitration is when going to court is avoided, but a panel oversees the proceedings and deals with the decision and settlement to be awarded.
+This can happen in more serious situations that do not require court to be involved, but can’t be resolved through mediation.
+The results here are binding for both parties and each side must keep to the decision of the panel.
+If the decision and settlement are not respected by either or both sides involved in the conflict, the court may then force them to comply or issue a brand new judgment that will most likely be more severe and/or expensive.
+Arbitration is often related to business disputes and has an arbitrator or a panel of them that are on either sides.
 The knowledgeable, yet disinterested party is the best person to make the decision in this dispute and plays the role of a sort of judge.

-To make a choice between these three options, the plaintiff must see if there is a contract that enforces arbitration as the option in their situation or if the other two options are better.
-Arbitration is a bit closer to a lawsuit, but without a judge while still being binding which mediation is not always.
+To make a choice between these three options, the plaintiff must see if there is a contract that enforces arbitration or another option as the only method in their situation.
+Arbitration is a bit closer to a lawsuit except a judge is not involved.
+It is also always binding whereas mediation is not always.
 A lawsuit brings a judge into the proceedings and includes court appearances unless it can be settled out of court.
-All three options can bring settlements of differing sizes depending on the plaintiff’s complaint or lawsuit.
+All three options can bring different settlements depending on the plaintiff’s complaint.

 Can A Large Settlement Be Obtained From Mediation or Arbitration?